Asophix/dbCalc/README.md

 <h2>To be added...</h2>
 <ul>
-<li>Proper .pdf documentation for the utility.
+<li>Proper .pdf/Javadoc documentation for the utility.
-<li>Normal form evaluation.
+<li>Lossless and dependency preserving resolutions.
 <li>And many more...
 </ul>